Sunday, November 3, 2024

 What is scary- a serial killer

-General or non horror people content warning- I saw this as a kid and didn't find it very scary but I guess I will say attempted murder (including of a baby by teenagers) and classism
+General or non horror people content warning- I saw this as a kid and didn't find it very scary but I guess I will say attempted murder (including of a baby by teenagers), and classism and racism by jerky camp people.

 Plot- Morticia and Gomez Addams (Angelica Huston and Raul Julia) welcome a new baby to their family, Pubbert.
 After their teen/pre-teen children, Wednesday and Pugsley (Christina Ricci and Jimmy Workman), try to kill the baby, they decide to hire a nanny.
 Uncle Fester (Christopher Lloyd) who is lonely and jealous of Morticia and Gomez's relationship instantly falls for the new nanny, Debbie (Joan Cusack).
-Wednesday and Pugsley think something is up with the new nanny and they get shipped off to camp, whilst she and Fester start a relationship.
+Wednesday and Pugsley think something is up with the new nanny and they get shipped off to camp.
+Meanwhile Debbie and Fester start a relationship.

 New to me or not- yep I already mentioned, not new to me.
 I love this film and first saw it at age maybe 12, and have seen it a few times since.